savoirfairelinux/PiKake/README.rst

 ------

 Pykake was developped to control a monitoring display for `Shinken <http://www.shinken-monitoring.org/>`_ .
-A Katana Kake is a sword stand for horizontal display.
+A Katana Kake is a japanese term for a sword stand.